 Mounts and Adapters

 Diffraction Gratings Tutorial

 known as the grating equation.
-The equation states that a grating with spacing , of th order, will diffract light at a wavelength of at an angle of .
+The equation states that a grating with spacing will deflect light at discrete angles (), dependent upon the value λ, where is the order of principal maxima.
 The diffracted angle, , is the output angle as measured from the surface normal of the grating.
 It is easily observed from Eq.
 1 that for a given order , different wavelengths of light will exit the grating at different angles.
 For white light sources, this corresponds to a continuous, angle-dependent spectrum.